BlueBrain/Currentscape/README.rst

     fig = plot_currentscape(voltage, [potassium, sodium, leak], config) fig.show()

-The voltage should be a list of floats corresponding to the voltage at each timestep.

-The currents should be a list of lists of floats corresponding to each current at each timestep.

-Each current list and the voltage list should have the same size.
+The current and voltage vector should have the same length.
 The current names in the config should be in the same order as the current list given to the plot_currentscape function.

 More detailed explanations on how to use the Currentscape module, as well as other examples can be found in `Tutorial.rst`.